galcohavy10/galcohavy10/README.md

 # Welcome to My Profile! 🌟

 ## About Me
 - 👨‍💻 Coding is the realization of my shower thoughts and love of breaking complex concepts down to small pieces.
-Your ideas should not work almost _all _the time__
 - 🎨 I value **beauty** and **usefulness** in my work.
+- If my ideas don't keep breaking, tell me to think bigger.

 ## Notable Work & Projects